eftieell/intro_programming_2/src/chapters/review/dudraw_animation.md

 ```

-Check for key presses by using `dudraw.next_key()`, which returns a single character if a key was pressed, and returns an empty string (`''`) if no key has been pressed since the most recent query.
+Check for key presses by using `dudraw.next_key()`, which returns the associated character(s) for the next key (if there was a key press), and returns an empty string (`''`) if no key has been pressed since the most recent query.

 Check for mouse clicks using `dudraw.mouse_clicked()`.
 Sometimes you may need to recognize if the mouse is currently pressed and not yet released (so you can process dragging of the mouse).
 Then use `dudraw.mouse_is_pressed()`.
 Occasionally you may also need the supporting functions `dudraw.mouse_dragged()` and `dudraw.mouse_released()`.